 Browse by Medical Category

-The division is currently accepting applications for a one-year fellowship in cardiovascular imaging starting in July 2016.
+The division is currently accepting applications for one-year fellowships in cardiovascular imaging starting in July 2019 and July 2020.

-The goal of the fellowship is to train board-certified or board-eligible radiologists to independently run or develop a state-of-the-art clinical cardiac and vascular imaging service and to conduct cardiovascular imaging research.
+The goal of the Massachusetts General Hospital/Harvard Medical School clinical cardiovascular imaging fellowship is to train board-certified or board-eligible radiologists to independently run or develop a state-of-the-art clinical cardiac and vascular imaging service and to conduct cardiovascular imaging research.
 The fellowship provides comprehensive didactic training that enables fellows to develop an in-depth knowledge of cardiac imaging techniques, the role of imaging in the cardiac workup, disease entities and their imaging findings.
 Fellows will be exposed to all aspects of cardiac and vascular imaging and can expect to qualify for level III certification in cardiac CT and MR at the conclusion of their fellowship.
 Fellows are also given high-level exposure to advanced vascular imaging of noncardiac structures using CTA, MRA, and ultrasound.

-In addition to daily readout sessions in cardiovascular CT and MR, comprehensive didactic teaching opporutnities are available including:
+In addition to daily readout sessions in cardiovascular CT and MR, comprehensive didactic teaching opportunities are available including: